Located in Scottsbluff, Nebraska!

 So, what's the difference you ask?

-Boone= 94% American Basset Hound (Retired)
+Basset Hound of American descent (Retired)

 Let's start with what's not a difference.
 Through the years of crossbreeding, it's become a common misconception that American Bassets tend to have shorter ears.
 Absolutely NOT true.
 (That would be a Beagle...)
 We frequently see photos on social media that we can clearly tell are not purebred Basset, all the while their owners assuming they are.
 Unfortunately, many of those owners should invest in quality DNA testing if they're questioning, even with registration papers of supposed pedigree lineage.
 (Wisdom Panel, Embark, and DNA My Dog, all claim to be the most accurate test available varying between 95-99% accuracy.)

 A well bred Basset Hound shouldn't be any taller than breed standard, which is 11-15 inches, no matter what the ancestry is.
-They should also be expected to grow to at least breed standard, which begins at 45lbs.
+They should also be expected to grow to at least breed standard, which begins at a minimum of 45lbs.
 Basset Hounds have more bone per pound than any other dog!

 So don't get stuck on percentages out there.
 There is no way to verify percentages now used either.
 Pictures of ancestors are helpful though!